 Please apply to this graduate program only, if you find research projects that are of interest to you.

-References should be uploaded until 13 April 2018.
+References should be uploaded by May 1st, 2019.
 Additions/corrections (see below) can be submitted until late September.

 Please refrain from contacting our Faculty Members and PhD students by e-mail or phone!
 During the last application periods some of them have received an extremely high number of messages and calls which is a real burden.
 Please send an e-mail to cim-imprs instead.
 If you have questions or encounter problems with the application procedure please don't hesitate to contact the coordinator, Prof. Martin Wild, by e-mail to cim-imprs.
 Due to the high number of e-mails we usually receive we can only answer those questions that are not addressed in the information given below!